Supermaxman/pytorch-gleam/README.md

     test_path:
       - covid19/stance-test.jsonl
 ```
+Documentation on available `models`, `datasets`, and `callbacks`
+will be provided soon.

-More details about how to set up YAML experiment files, please see
+Details about how to set up YAML experiment files are provided by
 PyTorch Lightning's [documentation](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_cli.html).